 There is no “one size fits all” when it comes to thyroid medications and I don’t believe that there is one right choice for everyone.

-What I have learned over the last fifteen years as both a thyroid patient as well as a thyroid-prescribing physician is that when it comes to thyroid medication it can be just as much an art as it is a science.
+What I have learned over the last fifteen years, as both a thyroid patient and a thyroid-prescribing physician, is that when it comes to thyroid medication, it can be just as much an art as it is a science.
 You, the patient, need to listen to your body and share your experience with your doctor.
 And we, physicians, need to listen to our patients as well as look at their labs.
-I found over the years that how the patient is feeling can often tell more than what the labs say.
+I have found over the years that how the patient feels can often tell more than the labs.

-That being said, the first step in finding the right thyroid medication for you is to make sure that your doctor checks all of your thyroid levels.
+That said, the first step in finding the right thyroid medication for you is to make sure your doctor checks all your thyroid levels.

-Most doctors only check your Thyroid Stimulating Hormone (TSH) levels.
+Most doctors only check your thyroid-stimulating hormone (TSH) levels.
 If you are lucky, they will test your Free T4 levels to see if you are low on the storage form of thyroid hormones.
 What those two tests will not tell you is if you have difficulty converting T4 (the storage form of your thyroid hormones) to T3 (the active form), if you’re converting too much T4 to Reverse T3 (the hormone that “puts the brakes” on your metabolic processes), or if you have autoimmune thyroid disease.
 In short, TSH and T4 tests only tell you a small part of the story.
-If your treatment is based on only those two numbers, there is a good chance that your lab results will return to “normal” but your symptoms will not go away.
+If your treatment is based solely on those two numbers, there is a good chance your lab results will return to “normal,” but your symptoms will not go away.

 To get a complete picture of a patient’s thyroid health and medication needs, I would order all of the thyroid tests listed below.
-I also included here the ranges for each marker I’ve found to be optimal for both my patients and myself.
+I've also included the ranges for each marker that I’ve found to be optimal for both my patients and me.
 You can find all of this information and more in my book, The Thyroid Connection.

 TSH 1-2 UIU/ML or lower